Fits to every application

 The main advantages of the rigid body is that SEPKO may be installed in a significant depth from the ground surface without any additional concrete slabs or casings etc. Yherefore the time and the cost of installation works of the separator are significantly reduced.

 Features of the coalescing material: – special oleophilic (oil attractive) polypropylene providing years of trouble-free service; – Oil droplet’s rising distance is reduced to 6 mm.
-The shorter distance means lesser rise time travelled to coalesce which will result in better removal rates; – Coalescing surface (approx. 450 m2/m3) is more than 3 times larger as other commonly used media; – Resistance against plugging by solid particles due to self cleaning design; – 99,99+ % removal of free and dispersed oil regardless of micron size.
+The shorter distance means lesser rise time-traveled to coalesce which will result in better removal rates; – Coalescing surface (approx. 450 m2/m3) is more than 3 times larger than other commonly used methods; – Resistance against plugging by solid particles due to self-cleaning design; – 99,99+ % removal of free and dispersed oil regardless of micron size.